 Dr. Yoder teaches courses in microbiology/immunology and general biology.
 His research focuses on disease transmission by insects, ticks and mites of medical-veterinary importance, and biological control emphasizing pheromone-assisted techniques, entomopathogenic fungi and water balance.
-This research has resulted in over 70 peer-reviewed publications in scientific journals with undergraduate students as co-authors.
+This research has resulted in over 140 peer-reviewed publications in scientific journals with undergraduate students as authors.
 In addition, numerous of these undergraduate students have won research awards at regional and national scientific conferences.
-Other interests include cave and stream ecology research with Dr. Hobbs, running and tennis.
 Dr. Yoder holds a B.A. from the University of Evansville (Biology, Chemistry, French), a Ph.D. from The Ohio State University (Biochemistry/Entomology) and conducted Post-doctoral work at Harvard University.
 He came to Wittenberg in 2000.

 - Biology 200, Concepts of Biology